karkman/MMB-901_Metagenomics/Practicals/README.md

 mkdir Data
 ```

 Make an array job that downloads the read files for each accession with `fasterq-dump` and also compresses them with `pigz`.
-Use the metaphaln script as an example and the same commands we used to download the donor metagenomes.
+Use the metaphlan script as an example and the same commands we used to download the donor metagenomes.

 ```bash
 sbatch src/YOUR_ARRAY_SCRIPT.sh